Trail of Lightning by Rebecca Roanhorse

 Horror and Heroism

 I don't want to ruin the ending, so I won't say much about it, other than that it was surprising, and I loved it.
-I also felt like one of the themes that touched me a lot over the course of this book was Maggie's lack of self confidence.
-Because she has been groomed to believe she can only really kill and destroy, she feels like she's really not capable of doing other things, like having relationships.
-And, because her mentor abandoned her, she really has no idea who she is anymore, so Maggie is essentially a hot mess from beginning to end of the book.
+I also felt like one of the themes that touched me a lot over the course of this book was Maggie's lack of self-confidence.
+Because she has been groomed to believe she can only kill and destroy, she feels like she's really not capable of doing other things, like having relationships.
+And, because her mentor abandoned her, she has no idea who she is anymore, so Maggie is essentially a hot mess from beginning to end of the book.
 She has some moments of clarity, but she's an incredibly vulnerable bad ass.
-Kai tries a few times to get close, but she tries to keep everyone at arm's length for the most part.
+Kai tries a few times to get close, but she keeps everyone at arm's length for the most part.
 It seems like people like her better than she thinks she deserves and this becomes incredibly endearing.
 I would say Maggie is one of my favorite main characters I've encountered this year.

 I loved this book.
 It was incredibly hard to put down because it's just so well put together and intriguing.
 You want to solve the mystery and you want to explore this new world Roanhorse has created and you just want to see what Maggie's going to do next.
 It's a book that's got humor, darkness, pain and excitement which are all great ingredients for a good story.
 There are some horrific scenes, but the violence is not gratuitous and is used well.
 I definitely think everyone should experience this book, because really, can the world have too many strong, yet human bad ass women?

-If you're not ready to commit to a whole novel, I highly recommend checking out Roanhorse's award winning Your Authentic Indian Experience, a short story that also showcases her amazing skill as a writer and storyteller.
+If you're not ready to commit to a whole novel, I highly recommend checking out Roanhorse's award-winning Your Authentic Indian Experience, a short story that also showcases her amazing skill as a writer and storyteller.